cyrilmhansen/kistaverk/WORKINPROGRESS.md

 1. Core Architecture: From "Toy" to "Engine" Currently, we have a global integer counter.
 We need a robust system to manage complex states (file paths, loading states, navigation history).
 State Machine: AppState now holds a `Vec<Screen>` stack (Home-root) and typed `Action`/`TextAction` enums; hardware Back triggers a pop in Rust and returns the previous screen JSON.
-Next: add snapshot/restore serialization for AppState to survive process death; consider moving UI generation to serde-friendly builders for schema validation.
+Next: wire snapshot/restore into CI and add schema validation for renderer JSON; consider moving UI generation to serde-friendly builders for schema validation.
 2. The UI Engine: Expanding the Vocabulary
 The Kotlin UiRenderer now supports TextInput, Checkbox, Progress with bindings and propagates `content_description` for TalkBack.
 Grids render the menu with an auto column heuristic (1 column on narrow screens, 2 otherwise, or explicit override).
 MainActivity can overlay a spinner on the current screen for loading-only calls.
 Renderer guardrails: unknown/malformed widget types render inline error text instead of crashing; missing children show a warning row.